Gabi1M/Messenger/README.md

 6. Ability to see all logged in Clients.
 7. See the message history.

+For now, all persistance files are saved on the D:\ drive because administrator privileges are not required to read/write them.
+This will break the application if you don't have a D:\ drive.
+I will modify this once everything else it's working normally.

 Everything should be functional, as well as making sure that the app doesn't crash and all errors are handled accordingly by implementing a fail safe system.